-The Environmental Cluster may lack jurisdiction over an appeal because the person submitting the appeal lacks a right of an appeal or not having standing before the Environmental Cluster.
-The Environmental Cluster may also lack jurisdiction over an appeal if there is no appropriate remedy available to be granted on the conclusion of a hearing of the appeal.
+The Environmental Cluster may lack jurisdiction over an appeal because the person submitting the appeal lacks a right of an appeal, and therefore does not have standing before the Environmental Cluster.
+The Environmental Cluster may also lack jurisdiction over an appeal if there is no appropriate remedy available to be granted on the conclusion of a hearing of the appeal, based on the relevant legislation.
 For the purposes of this delegation, an appeal may only be dismissed for lack of jurisdiction after an appellant has been given the opportunity, in writing, to make written submissions on the issue of the dismissal.

-Furthermore, for the purposes of this delegation, an appeal may only be dismissed for lack of jurisdiction due to the lack of an appropriate remedy where the appellant's opportunity to provide written submissions follows a case management conference in which the Case Manager (or member of any tribunal within the Environmental Cluster):
+Furthermore, for the purposes of this delegation, an appeal may only be dismissed for lack of jurisdiction due to the lack of an appropriate remedy where the appellant's opportunity to provide written submissions follows a pre-hearing or case management conference in which the Case Manager (or member of any tribunal within the Environmental Cluster):

-- discussed the remedy identified in the appellant's notice of appeal or otherwise conveyed to the Environmental Cluster and parties to the appeal; - described the remedies allowed under the relevant legislation; - informed the appellant that they could request to amend their Notice of Appeal if they wished to adjust the remedy they were seeking in the appeal; and - provided the appellant with a reasonable opportunity of at least eight days to request an amendment to their Notice of Appeal, and the reasonable opportunity has since passed.
+- discussed the remedy identified in the appellant's notice of appeal or otherwise conveyed to the and parties to the appeal; - described the remedies allowed under the relevant legislation; - informed the appellant that they could request to amend their Notice of Appeal if they wished to adjust the remedy they were seeking in the appeal; and - provided the appellant with a reasonable opportunity of at least eight days to request an amendment to their Notice of Appeal, and the reasonable opportunity has since passed.